 For analysis of secondary outcomes (QoL; self-reported wound infection; satisfaction) including the economic evaluation, a randomly selected sub-sample of up to 1,500 patients will be directly recruited and prospectively followed-up (to allow for incomplete responses).
 This comprises an average of 300 directly recruited patients per site over the 27-month trial duration, for pragmatic purposes.

-Data Analysis: The primary clinical outcome will be analysed using a Generalised Linear Mixed Model (GLMM), assuming a binary dependent variable.
-The dependent variable will be defined as perioperative hypothermia on PACU arrival (1=yes, 0=no).
+Data Analysis: The co-primary outcomes will be analysed using Generalised Linear Mixed Models (GLMM), assuming binary dependent variables.
 A random intercept will be defined for each site to account for clustering of observations under the stepped wedge design.
-Fixed effect will include: intervention exposure (yes/no; categorial/binary), calendar time to account for secular trends unrelated to the intervention (in months, continuous) and patient-level/surgery-level characteristics.
-The binary fixed effect for the intervention will estimate the expected within-site change in the primary clinical outcome associated with the intervention.
+Fixed effects will include intervention exposure (yes/no), calendar time to account for secular trends unrelated to the intervention (in months)21 and patient-level/surgery-level characteristics.
+The binary fixed effect for the intervention will estimate the expected within-site change in the co-primary outcomes associated with the intervention.

-Subgroup analyses for the primary clinical outcome will examine intervention effectiveness by surgical specialty, type of anaesthesia (general, neuraxial), elective/emergency, American Society of Anesthesiologists classification I-V. Sensitivity analysis will consider the definition of the primary outcome in terms of hypothermia severity at the following thresholds: less than 36°C; less than 35.5°C; less than 35°C.
+Subgroup analyses for the co-primary outcomes will examine intervention effects by sex, surgical specialty, type of anaesthesia, duration of surgery, elective/emergency, American Society of Anesthesiologists’ classification I-V. A sensitivity analysis will also consider hypothermia defined at the following thresholds: less than 36°C; less than 35.5°C; less than 35°C.

 Recruitment